 - Cooking without recipes

-- Buying random expensive foreign fruits at various grocery stores and learning how to cut them
+- Buying random expensive foreign fruits at various grocery stores

 - Every time someone at a gym gets excited that I work out regularly with my mother